 How to clean suede leather

 Suede leather should be treated with a dry brush or sponge.
 There are special suede cleaning kits where you can find a special brush for cleaning this type of leather.
 Don’t bring suede into contact with water because this can cause cracks and make the material stiff.
 To maintain the look of suede, use silicone-based liquid (or spray) or wax-cream after cleaning.
-Application of silicone-based liquid or spray should be preferred to wax-cream with a high concentration of wax.
+Applying silicone-based liquid or spray is a better option than wax-creaming with a high concentration of wax.

 How to clean nubuck leather